 Arugot Stream, David Steam, and the Ein-Gedi Nature Reserve

 A true oasis, rich in flora unique to the Judean Desert, and a source of life with sweet water springs, cool pools, dense vegetation, and a rich wildlife of Rock Hyrax, birds, and chamois so close you can almost touch them.

 The trails going through the nature reserve enable families to visit both streams Nahal David and Nahal Arugot – the wildest and most beautiful of the Judea Desert streams.

-The nature reserve provides a special walking path for the disabled enabling them to reach the breath taking observation point which only a few meters away from the lower part of Nahal David.
-The Ein-Gedi nature reserve is a historic gem through which we can witness the original methods of cultivating land using terraces and irrigation pools as practiced by the ancient Jewish settlements during the time of the Roman Byzantine empire.
-Other historical relics found in the area: caves dated from the times of Bar-Kochva and burial caves of the Hashmonai family.
-The strong contrast between the steep, arid cliffs and the abundance of green and blue of the Dead Sea water the clear fresh air of the desert and the sound of the waterfalls create a harmony of rare beauty contributing to the unforgettable experience of the hike.
+The nature reserve provides a special walking path for the disabled enabling them to reach the breathtaking observation point which is only a few meters away from the lower part of Nahal David.
+The Ein-Gedi nature reserve is a historic gem through which we can witness the original methods of cultivating land using terraces and irrigation pools as practiced by the ancient Jewish settlements during the time of the Roman-Byzantine empire.
+Other historical relics found in the area: are caves dated from the times of Bar-Kochva and burial caves of the Hashmonai family.
+The strong contrast between the steep, arid cliffs and the abundance of green and blue of the Dead Sea water the clear fresh air of the desert, and the sound of the waterfalls create a harmony of rare beauty contributing to the unforgettable experience of the hike.